MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ### Allowed time zones

-The default time zone for Workplace Analytics is Pacific Standard Time.
+The default time zone for Workplace Analytics is Pacific Standard Time (PST).
 Visit [Time zones for Workplace Analytics](../Use/Timezones-for-workplace-analytics.md) for a complete list of the times zones that you can use.

 ## Step four - Upload data

 After you create your source .csv file, you can upload it to the Workplace Analytics service.
 See [Upload organizational data](Upload-organizational-data.md).

-After your data is successfully uploaded, Workplace Analytics will perform additional validation and processing to complete provisioning.
-The Workplace Analytics team will contact your Workplace Analytics administrator if any problems arise.
+After your data has been successfully uploaded, Workplace Analytics performs additional validation and processing to complete provisioning.
+If any problems arise, the Workplace Analytics team will contact your Workplace Analytics administrator.